darkorsa/shop/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-The shopping cart is present in practically every online store.
 This library is a convenient to use implementation of the shopping cart with the following features:

 - prices calculation (gross/net)
 - tax calculation